yang926/PaScaL_TDMA/README.md

 	mpirun -np 8 ./a.out ./PARA_INPUT.inp
     ```

+## GPU power monitoring
+In the 'example' folder, there is a Python script gpu_power_monitor.py that can be used to monitor and print real-time GPU power usage with timestamps.
+To use this script, you will need to install the 'pynvml' library.

 # Folder structure
 * `src` : source files of PaScaL_TDMA_CUDA.
 * `example` : source files of an example problem for 3D heat-transfer equation.